dotywrt/doty/README.md

-# To use version 1.4 and above, you need to reinstall.
-Updating will not work because I changed too much code and added new features.

 # DOTYCAT TUNNEL
 - dotycat tunnel.is — Free Script
 This script is provided free of charge and may be used without a license or domain/IP registration.
 It is intended for testing purposes only.
 The author and distributor accept no responsibility for losses, damages, or legal issues arising from its use.
 Use at your own risk.